-For the vast majority of residents, payment for the CLC comes from VA Health Care.
+For the vast majority of residents, payment for the CLC comes from VA Healthcare.
 Some residents may be required to make a co-payment which is paid out-of-pocket.
-TRICARE for Life and CHAMPVA for Life may pay co-payments for short term residents, although holders of these types of insurance are less likely to reside in CLCs.
+TRICARE for Life and CHAMPVA for Life may pay co-payments for short-term residents, although holders of these types of insurance are less likely to reside in CLCs.

-Payment for State Veterans Homes can come from a variety of sources such as VA Health Care, Medicare, Medicaid and the Aid and Attendance Benefit.
-However eligibility is determined at the individual home level not on a nationwide basis.
+Payment for State Veterans Homes can come from a variety of sources such as VA Healthcare, Medicare, Medicaid, and the Aid and Attendance Benefit.
+However, eligibility is determined at the individual home level, not on a nationwide basis.
 Therefore, it is difficult to provide an exhaustive list of funding options.
 A map of State Veterans Homes is available here.
 Interested veterans should contact these residences directly to ask about funding.

 Understanding how veterans can pay for assisted living and the care services received therein is a little complicated.
 It is helpful to break the cost of assisted living into different components.
 Some assisted living communities will bill veterans for care services separately from room and board costs.
 Most communities also permit residents to receive outside assistance with care services.